Comparison of Generative Learning Methods for Turbulence Surrogates: Dataset

-We perform our experiments on the test case of a flow around a cylinder at Reynolds number 3900 which is well studied in the literature \cite{Parnaudeau:2008,Norberg:1994,Ong:1996,Parnaudeau:2008,Beaudan:1995,Kravchenko:2000}.
-The flow field is characterized by a Kármán vortex street developing in the wake of the cylinder.
-The vortex street consists of a characteristic coherent vortex system in which the rotational axes of the individual vortices are aligned with the cylinder axis.
+First, we investigate the flow around a circular cylinder at a Reynolds number of 3900, a classical test case that exhibits complex fluid dynamic behavior due to the coexistence of laminar and turbulent regimes.
+This flow is characterized by vortex shedding, forming a Kármán vortex street in the cylinder’s wake \cite{von1911mechanismus,Parnaudeau:2008,Norberg:1994,Ong:1996,Beaudan:1995,Kravchenko:2000}.
+The vortex street consists of a coherent system of vortices whose rotational axes are aligned with the cylinder axis.
+This case has been extensively studied both experimentally and numerically, making it suitable for validation and data-driven modeling.